 (Head Editors in italics)

-Nashville Review considers fiction, poetry, and nonfiction only during these three reading periods:
+Nashville Review considers fiction and poetry only during these three reading periods:

 _____January 1 – February 1